ILIAS-eLearning/ILIAS/Services/Mail/README.md

 $myMailNotification->send();
 ```

-If the recipients could only be provided as username
+If the recipients could only be provided as usernames
-or email address, your can use the third parameter of
+or email addresses, your can use the third parameter of
 `sendMail()` and pass a boolean `false` .

 ```php